Best Business Lines of Credit for New Businesses in October 2024

 +

-At just six months, Fundbox has the shortest time-in-business requirement on this list, making it an excellent fit for startups.
+At just three months, Fundbox has the shortest time-in-business requirement on this list, making it an excellent fit for startups.
 In addition, its low minimum credit score requirement makes it a good choice for business owners with less than stellar credit.
 Still, you may be more limited with Fundbox’s line of credit than with other options because its funding cap is just $150,000, which is much lower than some other competitors.

 OnDeck: Best business line of credit for same-day funding